16 Ways to Celebrate & Honor Your Baby | Birthdays & Due Dates after Pregnancy or Infant Loss

-While we have talked about ways to celebrate (birthdays specifically) on the podcast and here on the blog before I thought it might be helpful to put together a fresh list in light of the current circumstances.
+Celebrating special days, such as birthdays, heavenly birthdays or due dates when your baby has died is incredibly challenging.
+We have talked about ways to celebrate (birthdays specifically) on the podcast and here on the blog before but I thought it might be helpful to put together a fresh list to give you ideas for navigating one of the more difficult aspects of life after the loss of a baby.

 Remember, there is no right way to celebrate your special days.
 There is no perfect way either.
 And from my experience (11 years of birthdays and heavenly birthdays now) it is always hard — that’s normal.
 There isn’t something wrong with you.
 Don’t believe the lie that you should be further along in your grief by now.
 That just isn’t true.